Frequently Asked Questions

 Cross Border Xpress is a convenient pedestrian bridge connecting the Tijuana airport to a terminal in San Diego, allowing travelers to bypass long border wait times.
 Enjoy hassle-free travel between Mexico and the US with our secure and reliable service.

-In years past we flew from San Diego (pre September 11 2011).
-It is now just an administrative hurdle to fly a charter aircraft into the USA.
-It can be done, however it is no longer a time saving procedure.
+In years past we flew from San Diego (pre September 11, 2001).
+It is now an administrative hurdle to fly a charter aircraft into the USA.
+It can be done, however it is no longer a time-saving procedure.

 Yes, our charter planes are all certified and commercial aircraft and are inspected on a regular basis and kept to Mexican FAA standards which are the same as US standards.